jklw10/HealthOverlay/README.md

 			       This means that health hearts will be hidden when absorption has 10 or more hearts.
 			         Example 1: If a player has 10 health (5 hearts), absorption will render itself in the last five hearts and in case it is higher it will loop back over first five health hearts.
-			         Example 2: If a player has more than 20 absorption, second color is shown the same way as in "BEGINNING".
+			         Example 2: If a player has more than 20 absorption, absorption is shown the same way as in "BEGINNING".
-			         Example 3: If player health is divisible by 20, absorption is shown the same way as in "BEGINNING".
 			*/
 			"absorption_over_health_mode": "AFTER_HEALTH"
 		}